 Although Medicare Supplement insurance is primarily for senior citizens, it also covers disabled people and those with end-stage renal disease (ESRD).
 Each state’s insurance department dictates the rules governing Medicare beneficiaries under the age of 65.

-New York Medigap insurers cannot charge under-65 policyholders different premiums than their senior policyholders.
-Insurers must charge the same premium to all non-senior applicants.
-Unlike most states, New York has continuous Medigap open enrollment throughout the year for under-65 Medicare enrollees.
+And unlike most states, New York has continuous Medigap open enrollment throughout the year for Medicare enrollees.